JadyVella/portfolio-landing-page/README.md

-# portfolio-landing-page
+The project is called portfolio-landing-page
-Felix Ouma
+This project talks more about myself
-This project talks more about me
+It is written and designed by Felix Ouma